 In the proposed approach, we used a surrogate model that approximate the real numerical model output.
 One of the main difficulties of this task is that the number of breakwaters and their segments can be different, which causes the different number of variables in Cartesian parameterization presented in Eq.
 (2).
-This problem makes it difficult to use traditional surrogates models.
 To accomplish this, we utilized universal parameterization in the form of a three-dimensional array, called input mask, which does not depend on the number of segments and breakwaters.
-The input mask is an image of the entire water area.
+The input mask is an image of the entire water area, instead of wave heights, random values from the normal distribution are used.
 To work with this parameterization, we used a convolutional neural network.
 We implemented architecture of deep convolutional neural network based on encoder-decoder structure [16], shown in Figure 3, for solving regression task.

 The main feature of the surrogate model is that it has two types of outputs.
-The first is designed to reconstruct the entire field of sea waves in the whole water area using threedimensional array parameterization, the second obtain the heights of sea waves in important points.
+The first is designed to reconstruct the entire field of sea waves in the whole water area using three-dimensional array parameterization, the second obtain the heights of sea waves in important points.
 The second output is obtained from the first by taking a linear transformation from the intensity of the pixels corresponding to the important points.
 Only the values from the second output are needed to solve the initial problem and it is possible to think that the first output is useless.
 The first output is a key factor in the model's understanding of dependence between wave height in target points and breakwater configuration since input masks have no information about the field of sea waves.